 How does it work?

 Volunteers participate as either Neighborhood Organizers,Team Leaders, Data Collectors, or Arborists-on-Call.
 More details on volunteer roles are available here.

 Training and Workday Schedule and Registration

-2017 parks have been chosen!
-See the full workday schedule here.
+See the full workday schedule and register for events here.

 Parks Tree Inventory Application

-See here for details on the application process.
-While the application period has closed for 2017, check back to for more details on applying to have your park inventoried in 2018.
+See here for details on the application process, and how to have your park inventoried in 2018.